jest-community/eslint-plugin-jest/docs/rules/prefer-istanbul-ignore-reason.md

 ## Rule Details

-The rule finds all comments including patter `istanbul ignore <word>` and raises a warning if it is missing a reason afterwards.
+The rule finds all comments matching the pattern `istanbul ignore <word>` and raises a warning if it is missing a reason afterwards.

 The following patterns are considered warnings: